• Writer in Residence, Hampstead School of Art

 • Convener of Left Book Club www.leftbookclub.com

-• Developing the full-length centenary play The Man With the Gold which has been performed at Newark Cival War Museum, 28 January 2017 and at St John’s College, Oxford, 23 September 2016 and at the Cockpit Theatre, London, January 2016.
+• Developing the full-length centenary play The Man With the Gold which has been performed at Newark Cival War Museum, 28 January 2017; St John’s College, Oxford, 23 September 2016 and at the Cockpit Theatre, London, January 2016.

 ‘The play is terrific: witty, unusual, and timely and it’s going to be very watchable.
 Bringing Lawrence to life through the preparation for an exhibition is a riveting device.
 You feel he is being dug out of the desert sand in front of you to rise up like a scrap of desert mist.
 A wraith with a message who blasts his way into the present to deliver it.’
 Heathcote Williams